-Built at the homestead Woodvale property in 1928, House of Conti is the original family home Paul shared with his Sicilian-migrant parents and seven siblings.
+Built at the homestead Woodvale property in 1928, the building, which now houses an independently managed, fine dining restaurant called Harry’s at Conti, is the original family home Paul once shared with his Sicilian-migrant parents and seven siblings.
 Back then, the road was merely a dirt track and the community was small, but close-knit.
-Decades later, it became the family home for Paul, his wife Anne, and two children until they moved to newer premises on the property.
+Decades later, it became the family home for Paul, his wife Anne, and two children until they moved to newer premises nearby.

-The old home was renovated and transformed into a fine dining restaurant in 1982 and refurbished again in the late 90s to its current state.
+The old home was renovated and transformed into a fine dining restaurant in 1982 and recently, was extensively refurbished again to reflect the iconic style of Harry’s at Conti.
 Retaining the traditional features of the home, the restaurant is particularly renowned for its warm elegance and romantic atmosphere with highly adorned ceilings, original antique fixtures and richly polished jarrah floor boards.

-The roaring pot-belly fire located in the cosy entrance lounge is a welcoming touch in the winter months encouraging diners to enjoy pre-dinner drinks in warmth and comfort.
-Additionally, thanks to the roomy layout and high ceilings, the restaurant is a cooling solace in the heat of summer also due to the forgiving stone walls and of course, ducted air-conditioning throughout.
+With its spacious layout and high ceilings, the restaurant is a cooling solace in the heat of summer, also due to forgiving stone walls and of course, ducted air-conditioning throughout.